 2-Salmon n’ Bannock Bistro

-Team members are from different First Nations in Canada (such as Nupalk, Haida Gwaii, Blackfoot and Wet’suwet’en).
+Team members come from different First Nations tribes in Canada, such as Nupalk, Haida Gwaii, Blackfoot and Wet’suwet’en.

 What?
 Salmon n’ Bannock is open for lunch and dinner (Monday to Friday) and dinner on Saturday.